Skidamek/AutoModpack/CONTRIBUTING.md

 If you would like to translate automodpack to other languages, go ahead!

 1. Fork the repository and create a new branch for your localization.
-2. Go to main /src/ directory.
-3. Find /resources/assets/automodpack/lang/ directory.
+2. Find `/src/main/resources/assets/automodpack/lang/` directory.
-4. Here you can check if file with your language already exists by using minecraft's in-game locale codes, which you can find [there](https://minecraft.fandom.com/wiki/Language#Languages).
+3. Here you can check if file with your language already exists by using minecraft's in-game locale codes, which you can find [there](https://minecraft.fandom.com/wiki/Language#Languages).
-5. If file with your language doesn't exist just create it.
+4. If file with your language doesn't exist just create it.
-6. Copy default values from e.g. en_us.json and translate it.
+5. Copy default values from e.g. en_us.json and translate it.
-7. Submit a pull request.
+6. Submit a pull request.

 ### 5. Spread the Word
 Even if you're not a developer, you can still contribute by spreading the word about AutoModpack :)